thekylemcenery/3_Body_Problem_Analysis/README.md

         frame_interval = 1000 / frames_per_sec
 ```

+The resulting animation(s) will appear as mp4 files in the same directory as the python file.
+Three example animations produced by the program are provided in the main branch of the repository.

-The initial positions and velocities of the 3 bodies can also be adjusted, though not by the user once the code is executed.
+Note that the masses, initial positions and velocities of the 3 bodies can also be adjusted, though not by the user once the code is executed.
 This is because the these values only exist in the 'run_simulation_with_variation' function within the 'functions.py' file:
 ```
 def run_simulation_with_variation(variation, steps, delta_t):
     v = 3 + variation